 - Flowering vines/plants

 The Versatility of a Shoulder Tat

 Shoulder tats are popular among both men and women.
-While not an extremely visible spot as tattoo canvas goes, shoulders are exposed often that many people choose to adorn them.
+While not an extremely visible spot as tattoo canvas goes, many people choose to adorn them.
 Tattoos that are placed in this area can range from very small in size to quite large.
 Back pieces may even extend onto the shoulder area.

 People sometimes choose to get tattoos in the shoulder area as a place of prominence above other areas.
 If you already have a back piece done, consider getting a smaller, related tattoo completed on your shoulder.
 Women seem to like this area for a tattoo because it adds a bit of spice to a sexy area, but is not visible on most occasions.